ngty/ngty.github.com/source/_posts/2011-10-12-falling-in-love-with-ars-scoping.markdown

 kitty.red_shirts # all red shirts
 ```

-Hmmm, duplicated detected, but not so bad .. how abt i want to
+Hmmm, duplication detected, but not so bad (yet) .. how abt i
-retrieve all red shirts ?
-AR supports via `scope`:
+want to retrieve all red shirts ?
+AR supports this via the
+`scope` declarative:

 ``` ruby
 class Shirt